WU-BIMAC/MicroMetaApp-docs/docs/intro/about.rst

 `4DN Nucleome-BINA Microscopy Metadata Guidelines <https://arxiv.org/abs/1910.11370>`_

-which are an extension of the OME data model_ and have been developed in the context of the [4D Nucleome (4DN) initiative](https://www.4dnucleome.org/) and by the [Bioimaging North America](https://www.bioimagingna.org) [Quality Control and Data Management Working Group](https://www.bioimagingna.org/qc-dm-wg).
+which are an extension of the 'OME data model'_ and have been developed in the context of the [4D Nucleome (4DN) initiative](https://www.4dnucleome.org/) and by the [Bioimaging North America](https://www.bioimagingna.org) [Quality Control and Data Management Working Group](https://www.bioimagingna.org/qc-dm-wg).

 Features include: